rediahmds/beginner-01-react-infosite/README.md

 This repo was part of my journey in learning React.js.
 In fact, this project was my first touch with React and Tailwind.

-The project is ready to build, i think.
+The project is ready to build tho, so just run command `npm install` and then `npm run build`

 ## The Tutorial I Learn from